snehaawate/Pocket-News/README.md

 ## 🚀 About Me
 Hi there!
 My name is Sneha Annigeri, I worked as a Senior Android Developer.
 Outside of my professional commitments, I actively pursue opportunities to expand my skill set.
 I am deeply passionate about continuous learning and aim to leverage my spare time to enhance my expertise in Android development.
-If you have any questions or want to connect, feel free to reach out to me on :

 - [LinkedIn](https://www.linkedin.com/in/sneha-annigeri/)
 - [GitHub](https://github.com/SnehaAwate)